 Open your rolling or sliding clamp.
 Fluids should be flowing smoothly.
 If they are not, you may need to raise the bag higher or slightly reposition the needle.
 You may also apply pressure by squeezing the bag with your free hand to make the fluids come out faster.
 If you have a second person helping, they can squeeze the bag for you.

-- Note that a large fluid bubble may build under your pet’s skin, this is completely normal!
-The bubble should dissipate in the next couple hours, as your pet absorbs the fluids.
+- Note that a large fluid bubble may build under your pet’s skin.
+This is completely normal!
+The bubble should dissipate in the next couple of hours, as your pet absorbs the fluids.

 Once you have administered the fluid amount recommended by your vet, close the clamp to stop the flow of liquid.
 Grab the needle by the base, and gently slide parallel and out from the subcutaneous space.
 Replace the needle cap.